 Not a lot of unnecessary material used in this shoe, just enough to get the job done.
-The quality of materials and workmanship is all high.
-The forefoot uppers have no overlays of any sort, just a well stitched toe box.
+The quality of materials and workmanship are all high.
+The forefoot uppers have no overlays of any sort, just a well-stitched toe box.

 I do not think the claims that Brooks DNA offers 33% more cushioning than Gel or EVA are based on fact, however, the DNA added to the midsole seems to make some difference.

 In my non-scientific analysis, I would say that the Brooks DNA provides excellent responsiveness that the runner can actually feel.

 As I change my running gait from a slow jogger to me "imagining" myself finishing a big city Marathon with world-class runners on either side of me, these shoes actually seem to come alive, it must be the DNA at work, the shoe's DNA not mine.

 The uppers are form fitting and about as wide as expected for a medium D width.